IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 ## Appendix

 Closer inspection of the data showed that a large number of small terms were being Merklised.
-For eample, for the first entry in the table above (the Crowdfunding validator), 418 AST nodes were being Merklised, but 286 of these had 10 or fewer subnodes and only 31 had 70 or more subnodes.
+For example, for the first entry in the table above (the Crowdfunding validator), 418 AST nodes were being Merklised, but 286 of these had 10 or fewer subnodes and only 31 had 70 or more subnodes.
 In an effort to avoid Merklisation of small